 If you take your faith seriously at all, you will face doubts.
 Who will walk along side of you?
 If there is no one at your church who can help you process your doubts, please set up an appointment so we can talk.

-1. to provide an opportunity for Christians to talk about doubts with an educated and compassionate listener who will empathize, engage and encourage toward Christ.
+1. to provide an opportunity for doubting and deconstructing Christians to talk with an educated and compassionate listener who will empathize, engage and encourage toward Christ.

-2. to train Christians and churches on how to have conversations in a way that honors the person, substantially engages the doubt, and shepherds toward Christ.
+2. to train Christians and churches on how to have conversations in a way that honors the doubting and deconstructing Christian, substantially engages the doubt, and shepherds toward Christ.

 “God is just an invention that humans created to deal with the harsh realities of the world.”
 A statement like that began several weeks of my college Sociology professor giving his apologetic for atheism.

 “If you believe in God, you need to leave it at the door.
 God is not welcomed in scientific inquiry.”
 As a Christian, it was difficult to know how to process that statement from a psychology professor.

 “I know they call it the theory of evolution, but it’s pretty much a fact.
 Science has demonstrated that there is no God.”
 This was said by my Biology professor the first week of classes.

 I had no idea how to answer these brilliant scholars.
 Since they were assumed authorities, their words carried more weight and felt more convincing.
 I was scared, confused, and ready to leave my faith behind.